Advertisement

 "The entire tertiary level has competent specialists that we need," said MP Marco Romano.

-The right wing Swiss People's Party (SVP) voted against the move arguing it was against the Swiss constitution to extend immigration in such a way.
+The right wing Swiss People's Party (SVP) had voted against the move arguing it was against the Swiss constitution to extend immigration in such a way.

 More